podlomar/monadix/README.md

-# typephoon
+# Monadix

 Functional TypeScript utility types such as Option, Result and others.
+Focusing of the most practical usage.

 ## Using the Result monad